 - They don't want to limit their options with regard to other opportunities.

-That said, EntreBahn mentors must agree to an NDA before they can see your complete idea.
+That said, EntreBahn accredited experts must agree to an NDA before they can see your complete idea.
 They need to agree to either:

 - a Standard NDA protecting you that is supplied by EntreBahn; or